Ask Your Beadmeister

 Q: Can anyone purchase from South Pacific at wholesale prices?

 A. Our prices are sort of wholesale prices (yes, sort of) and are available to everyone on our website.
 With the internet, China and now the recession, who knows what is retail or wholesale any more?
 We discourage folks from stopping by the warehouse for two items and two hours of lessons.
 That's what our retail store is for.
 Cool Jewels, Corner of State and Main in downtown Montpelier.
+At the warehouse we have a $100 minimum, it is by appointment only and you need a resale tax certificate if you are not from Canada or New Hampshire.

 If we are shipping to Vermont or you visit our showroom we will charge you sales tax if you (and we) don't have your tax number.